rdccnsb/testrepo/README.md

 # testrepo

-## Editing the file
+## Capstone for Data Science

-Its a markdown file in this repository.
+All the jupyter notebooks done in the tasks.